 If you don't have an activity.
 DTA is supposed to refer you to an appropriate activity.
 DTA gives or sends you a form for you to take to the program providing the activity and requires you to get it signed and turned in to DTA.
-DTA also sends you an Employment Development Plan stating the activity they are saying you must do.
+DTA also sends you a Pathways to Work Plan stating the activity they are saying you must do.